 Michael J. Buonsanto Memorial Lecture Series

-This year, the 21st annual Michael J. Buonsanto Memorial Lecture will be presented by Alan Burns, of the High Altitude Observatory at NCAR.
+The 22nd annual Michael J. Buonsanto Memorial Lecture will be presented by Jan J. Sojka, of Utah State University.

 Time: 3:00 p.m.
 ET (Eastern time)

 Michael Buonsanto’s 1986 ionospheric servo study provides an excellent starting point to appreciate Michael’s unique aeronomy insights and ability to harness “tools” to advance our knowledge in space science.
 These tools included Rishbeth’s servo equation, Hedin’s MSIS, conjugate ionosonde observations, and of course FORTRAN.
 Michael’s study was ambitious, involving seasonal dependences, solar cycle dependences, and conjugate hemisphere dependences of the midlatitude wind fields.
 On these conjugate field-lines, the issue of topside fluxes was also of key importance.
 His clear description of how the aeronomy processes are interdependent and hence constrained his ionospheric servo model are noteworthy.
 A feature all too often missing from today’s studies is his careful error analysis.

 Today these aeronomy processes are still the foundation of our understanding; however, 35 years onwards, our observational databases are hugely improved.
 The presentation will focus on the total electron content (TEC) database of the MIT Haystack Madrigal data repository—an archive I’m sure Michael would have had great satisfaction exploring with his servo concepts and models.